stevenCsaunders/four-card-feature-section/README.md

 View the optimal layout for the site depending on their device's screen size

-_This project was designed by FrontEnd Mentors_
+_This project was designed by FrontEnd Mentor and coded by me, Steve Saunders_